-Capture Activities.-During fall 2012, 9 animals were captured in the Lions Head area.
+Capture Activities.-During August 2014, 7 animals were captured in the Lions Head-Mt.
+Sinclair areas.
 All animals were simultaneously marked with GPS (TGW-4590) and lightweight VHF (Telonics MOD-410) radio-collars.
-Since 2005, 101 moutain goats have been radio-marked in the Lions Head and Sinclair Mountain study areas.
-Currently, 25 animals are marked in these two areas; all other previously deployed collars have either remotely released or animals have died.
+Since 2005, 112 mountain goats have been radio-marked in the Lions Head and Sinclair Mountain study areas.
+Currently, 20 animals are marked in these two areas; all other previously deployed collars have either remotely released or animals have died.
 Annual capture activities are important for maintaining adequate sample sizes and compensating for natural or scheduled collar losses.